It all begins with an observation.

 As a scholar-practitioner, Mateo’s work is guided by one central goal: To design and deliver evidence-based interventions that advance change leaders at the intersection of identities.

-Dr. Mateo Cruz is an award-winning teacher-scholar at Bentley University.
-His primary research focuses on diversity, equity, inclusion, social justice (DEIJ), and change in groups & organizations.
-His research has been published in top management and psychology outlets including, Journal of Organizational Behavior, Journal of Vocational Behavior, and Research in Organizational Change and Development, and presented to academic & executive audiences in the US, UK, and South Africa.
+Dr. Mateo Cruz (pronouns: he/him) is a nationally recognized teaching-scholar at Bentley University.
+His primary research examines unconscious, invisible, and/or covert dynamics that occur in workplace contexts specific to diversity, equity, inclusion, social justice (DEIJ), and change.
+His research has been published in top management and psychology outlets and presented to academic & executive audiences in the US, UK, and South Africa.

-Mateo holds a Ph.D. in social-organizational psychology from Columbia University; an M.A. in organizational psychology from Columbia University; and a B.A. in social work/psychology from the University of Portland.
+Mateo holds a Ph.D. and M.A. in social/organizational psychology from Columbia University, and a B.A. in social work and psychology from the University of Portland.

 Dr. Cruz is an active contributor to internal (at Bentley University) and external events.